Maria-Clara-Bertoli/Document-Data-Capture/README.md

 ## 🧰 Technologies Used

-- Mongo 🗄️
 - Python 🐍
 - SQLite 🗃️
+- MongoDB 🗄️
 - FastAPI 👩‍💻
-- Langchain 🦜
+- LangChain 🦜

 ## 💻 How to Use the Application